yoDon/microservices-research/README.md

 ## Todo
+- [X] Update NestJS to Swagger 4
+    - https://trilon.io/blog/nestjs-swagger-4-whats-new
+    - [X] do whatever is needed regarding dto's (see demo controller for example)
+- [ ] Make Nest-based storage service with node-cache (npm module) based versioning file system service
+    - [ ] Cache need to deal with marking objects as dirty - writing app responsible for maintaining singgle source of truth
+        - [ ] Check if path is in cache, if not load 0 version from file system (in future from S3)
+        - [ ] On save write as 0 version and highest numbered version
+- [ ] use S3 for banning users
+    - [ ] on startup download bannedUsers list from S3
+    - [ ] expose api method to refresh/redownload bannedUsers list from S3
 - [ ] Log recent users
     - [ ] admin controller to show list of AuthService.activeUsers
     - [ ] web-app UI to show active users
-    - [ ] admin method for banning users
-- [ ] Update NestJS to Swagger 4
-    - https://trilon.io/blog/nestjs-swagger-4-whats-new
-    - [ ] do whatever is needed regarding dto's (see demo controller for example)
 - [ ] web-app get user info from /api/auth/userinfo using cookie
     - [ ] Q: use context provider to hold user login info after login (and clear in postlogout)
-- [ ] Make Nest-based storage service with node-cache (npm module) based versioning file system service
-    - [ ] Cache need to deal with marking objects as dirty - writing app responsible for maintaining singgle source of truth
-        - [ ] Check if path is in cache, if not load 0 version from file system (in future from S3)
-        - [ ] On save write as 0 version and highest numbered version
 - [ ] Add Electron hosting of NestJS
     - [ ] Freshen Electron-GraphQL
     - [ ] Q: Use my approach or mimic angular-console's old hosting of NestJS in electron